ivan-hc/AM/.github/ISSUE_TEMPLATE/bug-report--generic-.md

 ---
-name: Bug report (applications only)
+name: Bug report (generic)
-about: Any issue related to the installed apps
+about: Create a report to help us improve
 title: ''
 labels: ''
 assignees: ''